Skip to content

 • Confirm RF before you commit the tape.
 Run the panel's Go/No Go (walk test) from the intended spot to verify signal strength.

-Magnet gap The magnet gap is up to 1" (25.4 mm) on wood frames.
-On metal frames, you'll need the magnet noticeably closer — watch the Bluefield blue LED to find exactly where "in range" begins for that surface.
+Magnet gap The magnet gap is up to 1" (25.4 mm) on wood frames and about 1/4" on metal.
+On metal frames you'll need the magnet noticeably closer — watch the Bluefield blue LED to find exactly where "in range" begins for that surface.

 Setting shock sensitivity